lexcomber/stgam/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of stgam is to ...
+The goal of stgam is to provide a framework for capturing process spatial and or / or temporal heterogeneity using a varying coefficient modelling approach bansed on GAMs with Gauassian Process smooths.

 ## Installation